rse/typopro/README.md

 A [Specimen](http://typopro.org/specimen/) in HTML format allows you to conveniently preview all the TypoPRO font in detail.
-This Specimen is grpuped into General Purpose and Special Purpose fonts.
+This Specimen is grouped into General Purpose and Special Purpose fonts.

 #### General Purpose Fonts